AK-26David/AK-26David/README.md

 - 🔭 I’m currently working on **Machine Learning and Quantum Computing**

-- 🌱 I’m currently learning **Advanced Algorithms and Data Structures**
+- 🌱 I’m currently learning **Advanced Algorithms and Artificial Intelligence**

 - 👯 I’m looking to collaborate on **Research Projects**